Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 I really could.

-I don't I don't need to work anymore.
+I don't need to work anymore.

-I really I could get rid of a lot of distractions.
+I could get rid of a lot of distractions.

-I get what just punt.
+I get punt.

 But it matters too much to me.

-When I see these yokels marching down a wall street, the so-called future of the country, good Lord, I get scared.
+When I see these yokels marching down a Wall Street, the so-called future of the country, good Lord, I get scared.

 I know they're small in number, but I know that there are a lot of people that think like that.